Jasonlobo21/tp/docs/UserGuide.md

 ### 7. Add water
 Adds a water log with the volume in ml, date, and time.

-Range of accepted volume: 1ml - 10000ml
+Range of accepted volume: 1ml - 10000ml (takes in integer values only)

 Format: `add water /ml <volume> /d <DD/MM/YYYY> /t <HHmm>`